MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-05.md

 _April 15, 2024_

 Welcome to the latest edition of the Sui Developer Newsletter.
+We are thrilled to announce a new edition of the Move [book](https://move-book.com), which includes examples written in the new Move 2024 edition.

 [Sui Overflow](https://sui.io/overflow) is Sui's first global hackathon.
 Builders and devs from around the world will team up to push the boundaries of innovation on Sui across 8 tracks and compete for over $500k USD in SUI in prizes.
 Check the [website](https://sui.io/overflow) to register for updates and to learn more.